 Flow Left to Right

 If using close spaced tees on a primary loop it is important to follow these measurements.
 The boiler is piped as secondary piping would also follow the distance between the closely spaced tees as per drawing #3 or #4.
 The most confusing is the distance between the closely spaced tees.
-You need to follow 4 x the diameter of the primary pipe.
+You need to follow 4 x the diameter of the primary pipe not to exceed 12" which ever is less.
 It does not mean you have a choice between 4 x dia. and 12".
-It means you follow rule one, if the result exceeds 12" you apply rule # 2.
+It means you follow the 4 times rule, if the result exceeds 12" you apply rule # 2.
 For example, 4 x 2" pipe is 8", this is the maximum distance between the tees.
 Four times 3" pipe is 12" maximum.
 Four times 4" pipe is 16" you cannot exceed 12".
 Never put anything between the tees.
-This will create a larger pressure drop between the tees and create ghost flows.
+This will create a larger pressure drop between the tees and could create ghost flows in the secondary piping.
 The best idea on the tees is as close as you can get them all the time.
-The minimum distance between multiple sets of closely spaced tees is 12 pipe diameters.
+The minimum distance between multiple sets of closely spaced tees is a minimum of 6 pipe diameters.

 Flow in Relationship to Tees